brightcove/brightcove-player-sdk-ios-omniture/README.md

 1. Download Adobe Marketing Cloud following Adobe's [instructions][adobemarketingcloud] and add `AdobeMobile.xcframework` to your project.
 1. Download Adobe Video Heartbeat following Adobe's [instructions][adobevideoheartbeat] and add `MediaSDK.xcframework` to your project.
 1. Add the Marketing Cloud and Video Heartbeat header folders to the Header Search Path settings of your project.

-*Note: The Open Measurement XCFramework will be automatically installed with the SSAI XCFramework.*

 [corespm]: https://github.com/brightcove/brightcove-player-sdk-ios#SwiftPackageManager